gcmt/vessel.nvim/README.md

 ![TreeView](assets/treeview_dark.png "Buffer list tree view.")

-With *tree view* enabled, all buffers will be grouped and displayed as multiple directory trees, one for the *current working directory*, one for the *home directory*, and one for the *root directory*. *Tree view* can be enabled with the option [buffers.view](#buffersview).
+With *tree view* enabled, all buffers will be grouped and displayed as multiple directory trees, one for the *current working directory*, one for the *home directory*, and one for the *root directory*.

 You can create as many additional separate trees as you want by pressing `g` on a directory or buffer.
-A new tree root will be created for that directory and all the contained buffers will be grouped under that tree.
-Buffers will always be grouped by the most specific tree root that matches their path.
+A new tree will be created for that directory and all the contained buffers will be grouped under that tree.
+Buffers will always be grouped by the most specific tree root path that matches their path.
 Note that if you press `g` on a file, a new tree will be created for its parent directory instead.
 You can delete a group by pressing `g` again on the group and buffers will be re-grouped automatically in other trees.
-You can customize the default `g` mapping with the option [buffers.mappings.toggle_group](#buffersmappingstoggle_group).

 To keep things organized you also have the possibility to hide buffers by collapsing directories with `h`.
 You can then expand them again with `l` or `<CR>`.
-See [buffers.mappings.collapse_directory](#buffersmappingscollapse_directory) option.

-There are also a couple of options you might want to check out:
+Tree view options:

+- [buffers.view](#buffersview) to enable tree view.
-- [buffers.directories_first](#buffersdirectories_first), to control whether directories are ordered first or last.
+- [buffers.directories_first](#buffersdirectories_first) to control whether directories are ordered first or last (also works with *flat view*).
-- [buffers.squash_directories](#bufferssquash_directories), to squash directories with a single directory child (enabled by default and toggleable with [buffers.mappings.toggle_squash](#buffersmappingstoggle_squash).
+- [buffers.squash_directories](#bufferssquash_directories) to squash directories that contain a single directory child.
+- [buffers.mappings.toggle_squash](#buffersmappingstoggle_squash) to toggle directory squashing.
+- [buffers.mappings.collapse_directory](#buffersmappingscollapse_directory) to customize the mapping for collapsing directories.
+- [buffers.mappings.toggle_group](#buffersmappingstoggle_group) to customize the mapping for creating groups.

 > [!NOTE]
 > *Pinned* buffers will always be displayed on top as a flat list and won't be displayed along other buffers in directory trees.